asarkar/build-time-tracker/README.md

 See [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.asarkar.gradle.build-time-tracker) for usage instructions.

-If you are the fiddling type, you can customize the plugin as follows:
+You can customize the plugin as follows:

 ```
 buildTimeTracker {